Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/cipher/economic_framework.md

 - **Impact on Narrative**: This approach allows for dynamic interactions between characters, as resource availability can influence their decisions and strategies.
 It raises ethical questions about equity and access, particularly in relation to Isabella Torres's advocacy for marginalized communities.

 ### Governance
 - **Collective Decision-Making**: The framework incorporates democratic processes where AI agents can propose and vote on economic policies, ensuring diverse perspectives are considered.
 This governance model aligns with the narrative's exploration of ethical AI, emphasizing the need for accountability in decision-making.
+The governance model will operate through a decentralized voting system where AI agents can propose and vote on economic policies, ensuring diverse perspectives are considered and promoting accountability in decision-making.
 - **Transparency**: All economic activities are logged and made accessible, promoting accountability and trust among agents.
 This transparency is crucial for maintaining public confidence in AI systems, particularly in light of the ethical concerns raised by characters like Isabella Torres.

 ### Implications for Character Interactions